munober/munober.github.io/docs/reading.markdown

 33. Barking up the Wrong Tree [Eric Barker]
 34. The Ride of A Lifetime [Robert Iger]
 35. Essentialism [Greg McKeown]
-36. QualityLand [Mark-Uwe Kling]
-37. The Hard Thing About Hard Things [Ben Horowitz]
-38. Zero to One [Peter Thiel]
-39. Why Nations Fail [Daron Acemoglu, James A. Robinson]
-40. The Monk and the Riddle [Randy Komisar]

 **2019**